raspberrypilearning/visualising-sorting-with-python/lesson-2/worksheet.md

 			display(some_list)
 ```

 - This sorts the list, but the program never ends.
 The question is, how can you tell if the list is sorted?
-The key here is to see if an element in the list has been swapped.
-If in a single pass, no elements are swapped, then the list must be sorted.
+- The key to the problem is to see if an element in the list has been swapped during a pass.
+If in a pass through the list, any element has been swapped, we can assume the list is not yet sorted.
+- If in any single pass, no elements are swapped, then the list must therefore be sorted.

     ```python
     some_list = create_random_list(10)